 - Braindumping negative emotions.
 You get out all the rants and grumps first thing.
-Stupid stuff like not hearing from someone you expected to during lockdown or a remark someone made, little things.
-It all comes out and is out of your system before the day starts.
+Stupid stuff like not hearing from someone you expected to during lockdown or a remark someone made.
+Little things like that all come out and are out of your system before the day starts.

 Full disclosure, I have not started them again yet in 2021 but I might do next month.
-I would definitely recommend them as a way to get to know yourself better in 2021.
+I would definitely recommend them as a way to get to know yourself better.
 Why not give it a go?
 I am always here if you would like to talk through things with coaching instead.
 Elaine x